Martez Wilson: Professional career

-Pre Draft
+Pre-draft

-Wilson announced his decision to forgo his senior season, and enter the 2011 NFL Draft, on January 10, 2011.
+Wilson announced his decision to forgo his senior season, and enter the 2011 NFL draft, on January 10, 2011.

 New Orleans Saints

-Wilson was selected by the New Orleans Saints in the 3rd round (72nd overall) of the 2011 NFL Draft.
+Wilson was selected by the New Orleans Saints in the 3rd round (72nd overall) of the 2011 NFL draft.
 The pick used to select him was traded from the Washington Redskins in exchange for Jammal Brown.
 As a rookie, he appeared in 13 games with one start at strongside linebacker, making 5 tackles, one sack and one forced fumble.
 His best game came in the NFC Divisional Playoffs 36-32 loss against the San Francisco 49ers, when he had 1.5 sacks.
 He was declared inactive in 2 games with a shoulder injury.

 In 2012, he appeared in 16 games as a backup defensive end, registering 18 tackles (12 solo), 3 sacks, 2 passes defensed, one forced fumble, one fumble recovery, 13 special teams tackles (tied for second on the team) and one blocked punt.

 In 2013, the team switched to a 3-4 defense, but it didn't improve his playing time and was also injured to start the season.
 He was active in only 4 games as a backup and was declared inactive in Week 6.
 He was released to make room for quarterback Ryan Griffin on October 22.
 He had 3 tackles, one sack and one special teams tackle.